changhsinlee/changhsinlee.github.io/_posts/2018-11-26-pyderpuffgirls-ep1.md

 * [PyderPuffGirl Episode 2: How to Query a Database in Python](https://changhsinlee.com/pyderpuffgirls-ep2/)

-Please feel free to post in the comments section or tweet at [@ChangLeeTW](https://twitter.com/ChangLeeTW) for questions and comments.
+Please feel free to post in the comments section or tweet at [@ChangLeeTW](https://twitter.com/ChangLeeTW) for questions or comments.

 †The name "PyderPuffGirls" came from Keith Finch.
 Thanks Keith!